Skip to content

 Testing#

-coverage run --source ftag -m pytest --show-capture=stdout
+coverage run --source upp -m pytest --show-capture=stdout

 coverage report